steve-kasica/romanticcircles.github.io/_docs/technical-documentation/procedures/module-updates.md

 ---
-title: Module update procedure
+title: Module Update Procedure
 permalink: /docs/module-update-procedure/
 ---

 <style>
    h4 > input {
-      margin-left: -25px;
+      margin-left: -25px !important;
-      margin-right: 10px;
+      margin-right: 10px !important;
    }
 </style>

-# Module Update Procedure

 This page provides a step-by-step guide to updating Drupal modules, both core and contributed.
 It will require to you use the Terminal and Git.
 These steps must be done in order.
 You can click the checkboxes next to the headings of each step to mark your progress in completing each step.

 <h4><input type="checkbox">Check for module updates</h4>

 The first step is to see what updates are available for the modules currently installed on the site.
-There are two ways to check for updates: the [Available Updates report](http://romanticcircleswacbczpuai.devcloud.acquia-sites.com/admin/reports/updates) and the terminal via Composer, see [Composer documentation](../composer.md#checking-module-versions) for differences between the two methods.
+There are two ways to check for updates: the [Available Updates report](http://romanticcircleswacbczpuai.devcloud.acquia-sites.com/admin/reports/updates) and the terminal via Composer, see [Composer documentation](../composer#checking-module-versions) for differences between the two methods.

 <h4><input type="checkbox">Download the latest repository code</h4>